paragkapoorcs/pk1/looker/README.md

 - Some fields which are not going to be used, should be set hidden

 Copyright 2021 Google Inc. All rights reserved.

+The use of this software is governed by the Pre-GA Offering Terms section of the the Service Specific Terms set forth at https://cloud.google.com/terms/service-terms#general-service-terms